 |Nikon D7200 (⇒ lft | rgt)||APS-C||24.0||6000||4000||1080/60p||24.5||14.6||1333||87|

 |Nikon D810 (⇒ lft | rgt)||Full Frame||36.2||7360||4912||1080/60p||25.7||14.8||2853||97|

 |Nikon D4S (⇒ lft | rgt)||Full Frame||16.2||4928||3280||1080/60p||24.4||13.3||3074||89|

 |Nikon D7100 (⇒ lft | rgt)||APS-C||24.0||6000||4000||1080/60p||24.2||13.7||1256||83|

 |Nikon D800E (⇒ lft | rgt)||Full Frame||36.2||7360||4912||1080/30p||25.6||14.3||2979||96|

 Many modern cameras cannot only take still pictures, but also record videos.
 Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the D750 provides a higher frame rate than the D610.
 It can shoot video footage at 1080/60p, while the D610 is limited to 1080/30p.

 Apart from body and sensor, cameras can and do differ across a range of features.
 The D750 and the D610 are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
 The adjacent table lists some of the other core features of the Nikon D750 and Nikon D610 along with similar information for a selection of comparators.
-If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.
+The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.